AlexPoilrouge/SRB2Kart_mod_and_misc/scripts/FirstTo/README.md

 ### Race mode only

 As of now, "*First to X*" script, is race mode only.
-Due to the simple fact that I haven't really played SRB2Kart's battle mode, and have no real clue what it' about.
+Due to the simple fact that I haven't really played SRB2Kart's battle mode, and have no real clue what it's about.

 ### Combiring and Elimination